ONS-OpenData/bau_OCI/README.md

 An example of the reference table being converted can be found here: http://www.ons.gov.uk/businessindustryandtrade/constructionindustry/datasets/outputintheconstructionindustry

 Please note.
 We use github for versioning purposes only.
-If anyone wants the actual data involved it will always be easily accessible via the ONS wensite (www.ons.gov.uk) and API service.
+If anyone wants the actual data involved it will always be easily accessible via the ONS website (www.ons.gov.uk) and API service.

 ## Setup & Prep